Spin-orbit torque control of spin waves in a ferromagnetic waveguide: RESULTS OF MICROMAGNETIC MODELING

-The most important results were obtained when studying the influence of the direct electric current injected into the $\mathrm{W}$ layer on the propagation of spin waves in the $\mathrm{CoFeB}$ waveguide.
-For each predetermined density $J_\mathrm{W}$ of this current, we first calculated the equilibrium magnetization distribution in the $\mathrm{CoFeB}$ nanolayer at $V_\mathrm{ac} = 0$, which enabled us to get rid of parasitic spin waves appearing when the electric current is turned on.
-The simulations showed that the SOT induced by the direct current has a negligible effect on the equilibrium state of $\mathrm{CoFeB}$ in the studied range $J_\mathrm{W} \leq5\times 10^{10}$~A~m$^{-2}$.
-Then we modeled the excitation of spin waves by the microwave voltage $V_\mathrm{ac}$ modulating VCMA in the presence of SOT created by the electric current in the $\mathrm{W}$ layer.
-It was found that SOT does not significantly change the wavenumbers $k_+$ and $k_-$ of the generated spin waves.
+The most important results were obtained when studying the influence of the direct electric current flowing in the $\mathrm{W}$ layer on the propagation of spin waves in the $\mathrm{CoFeB}$ waveguide.
+For each predetermined density $J_\mathrm{W}$ of this current, we modeled the excitation of spin waves by the microwave voltage $V_\mathrm{ac}(t)$ locally modulating VCMA in the presence of SOT created by the spin current injected into the CoFeB nanolayer.
+In the simulations, the VCMA oscillating with the frequency $f = 1.7$~GHz $> f_\mathrm{res}$ and time-independent SOT were simultaneously applied at the moment $t = 0$ to the CoFeB nanolayer with the equilibrium magnetization distribution forming at $V_\mathrm{ac} = 0$ and $J_\mathrm{W} = 0$.
+The analysis of the electrically induced magnetization dynamics was limited by the time period $t \simeq 5$~ns, during which both spin waves reach the ends of the $6$-$\mu$m-long waveguide.
+It was found that SOT does not significantly change the wave numbers $k_+$ and $k_-$ of the generated spin waves.
 At small current densities $J_\mathrm{W}$, the amplitudes of these waves still decrease exponentially with the increasing distance $|x - x_c|$ from the waveguide center.
-However, their decay lengths $\lambda_+$ and $\lambda_-$ change under the action of SOT in the opposite way owing to different directions of the electric currents flowing in the underlying halves of the $\mathrm{W}$ layer (Fig.~\ref{fig:structure}), which affect the vector $\mathbf{s}$ in Eq.~(\ref{eq:LLG}).
+However, their decay lengths $\lambda_+$ and $\lambda_-$ change under the action of SOT in the opposite way owing to different directions of the electric currents flowing in the underlying halves of the $\mathrm{W}$ layer (Fig.~\ref{fig:structure}), which affect the vector $\mathbf{s}$ in Eq.~\eqref{eq:LLG}.
 Namely, the spin wave decays faster when the quantity $\tau_\mathrm{DL} \int_{t}^{t + 1/f} dt \big[(\mathbf{m} \cdot \mathbf{H}_\mathrm{eff})(\mathbf{m} \cdot \mathbf{s}) - \mathbf{s} \cdot \mathbf{H}_\mathrm{eff} \big]$ is positive and slower when it is negative.
 The simulation data show that the inverse decay lengths $1 / \lambda_+$ and $1 / \lambda_-$ vary linearly with the current density $J_\mathrm{W}$ (see Fig.~\ref{fig:decay}).